jantursky/orderlord-help-hr/docs/getting-started/how-to-install-the-application.md

 {% include img_tablet.html name="getting_started_how_to_install_the_application_2.png" %}

-- Type the phrase **"Orderlord Caller ID"**.
+- Type the phrase **"Orderlord HR"**.
 Click on the search icon {% include icon.html name="search" %} on the right side or Search button on the device keyboard.

 {% include img_tablet.html name="getting_started_how_to_install_the_application_3.png" %}

-- Select the application **"Orderlord Caller ID"** (should be first in the result's list, results may vary).
+- Select the application **"Orderlord HR"** (should be first in the result's list, results may vary).

 {% include img_tablet.html name="getting_started_how_to_install_the_application_4.png" %}